enzolutions/marionette-waterbed/README.md

 ### Installation

-You must configure what is your Rest Server End Point, this definition must be located in file *js/main.js*.
+After doownload you must configure what is your Rest Server End Point, this definition must be located in file *js/main.js*.
 Check the following example

 ````
 // Setup Drupal API Information